 Be appealable by significantly interested parties.

-Diversity of the Customers of the IANA unctions:
+Diversity of the Customers of the IANA Functions:

 The IANA Functions operator needs to take account the variety of forms of relationship with TLD operators.
 The proposal will need to reflect the diversity of arrangements in accountability to the direct users of the IANA Functions;

 For ccTLDs: the IANA Functions Operator should provide a service without requiring a contract and should respect the diversity of agreements and arrangements in place for ccTLDs.
-In particular, the IANA unctions perator should not impose any additional requirements on the registry unless they are directly and demonstrably linked to global security, stability and resilience of the DNS.
+In particular, the IANA Functions Operator should not impose any additional requirements on the registry unless they are directly and demonstrably linked to global security, stability and resilience of the DNS.

-For gTLDs: the IANA unction should continue to provide service notwithstanding any on-going or anticipated contractual disputes between ICANN and the gTLD operator.
+For gTLDs: the IANA Function Operator should continue to provide service notwithstanding any on-going or anticipated contractual disputes between ICANN and the gTLD operator.
 No additional requirements for prompt delivery of IANA services should be imposed unless they are directly and demonstrably linked to global security, stability and resilience of the DNS.

 Separability: any proposal must ensure the ability: